rygelouv/android-audio-sensei/README.md

 **AudioSensei library does not use any other library to do its job**

-Add it to your build.gradle with:
+In your project root build.gradle with:
 ```gradle
 allprojects {
     repositories {